SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 - On the one hand, I think the risk of boosters is very low and the benefit is medium if you look across the whole population, so that's probably overall favorable.
-- On the other hand, I don't like the agencies overruling their outside expert advisory committees and I'd like to see us putting more effort getting first doses into the vaccine resistant.
+- On the other hand, I don't like the agencies overruling their outside expert advisory committees, and I'd like to see us putting more effort getting first doses into the vaccine resistant.

 So I guess I feel&hellip; a bit of both ways, maybe?